This post may contain affiliate links so I earn a commission. Please read my disclosure for more info.

 To calculate your macros, just divide your total calorie intake by your total expected daily energy expenditure.

-If you’re looking to lose weight, it’s also important that you try and increase the protein in your diet as well as reduce the amount of carbs and fats.
+If you’re looking to lose weight, it’s also important that you try and increase the protein in your diet as well as reduce the number of carbs and fats.

-The best vegan weight loss meal plan is a mixture of a balanced diet and exercises.
+The best vegan weight loss meal plan is a mixture of a balanced diet and exercise.
 Vegans use a lot of vegetables, fruits, grains, and protein-rich foods for their daily meals.